FlynnMa/MonitorMe_KatasSigmaConnectivity/README.md

  I want to be able to view my personal helth history so that I can stay informed about my status, also I might go to other hospitals, then my history can be shared with other professionals
  I want to provide my consent for security protocols, especially for my personal data collection and sharing I want to be able to request support from healthcare professionals through the system"

+ Of course, let's provide a registration service for our patient, and sure we will provide notification services together with it. let's provide security service so to let patient to consent on his privacies, and we also provide health data viewer to him.
 ![Patient is treated well](./img/HighlevelUsecasePatient.png)

 ### The customer project manager says: